-- (a) The School earns a grade of "C" or higher for the 2018-19 school year (or any subsequent school year if this Agreement is renewed), thereby resulting in the School's exiting the statutory and/or regulatory requirement that the District enter into a contract with an outside entity that has a demonstrated record of effectiveness to operate the School; - (b) The requirements of differentiated accountability require termination of this Agreement, or are amended by the Florida Legislature and/or FDOE thereby resulting in the purpose of this Agreement being terminated (for example, whether the District is no longer required to enter into this Agreement or whether the District is required to select a different option for the School); or - (c) The Florida statutes and/or FDOE administrative rules are invalidated by a court of competent jurisdiction, with the resulting outcome being that this Agreement is no longer required of the District.
+- 1.099811(6)(b)4., F.A.C.
+Notwithstanding anything to the contrary in this Agreement, the parties agree that this Agreement shall automatically terminate, and be of no further force and effect, upon the occurrence of any of the following: - (a) The requirements of school improvement require termination of this Agreement, or are amended by the Florida Legislature and/or FDOE thereby resulting in the purpose of this Agreement being terminated (for example, whether the District is no longer required to enter into this Agreement or whether the District is required to select a different option for the School); or - (b) The Florida statutes and/or FDOE administrative rules are invalidated by a court of competent jurisdiction, with the resulting outcome being that this Agreement is no longer required of the District.

-In the event that any of the above-conditions occur, then either party may send written notice to the other party to terminate this Agreement pursuant to the terms and provisions set forth above, with such termination to be effective no earlier than July 1, 2019.
+In the event that any of the above-conditions occur, then either party may send written notice to the other party to terminate this Agreement pursuant to the terms and provisions set forth above, with such termination to be effective no earlier than July 31, 2020.
 If the Agreement is terminated as provided herein, then the parties will be relieved of all of their respective obligations under the Agreement, and the District will only be required to pay to the Contractor that amount of work under the Agreement actually performed to the date of termination.
 Access to any and all work papers and data collected will be provided to the District after the termination of the Agreement, and the parties will reasonably cooperate regarding the transition of rights, obligations and duties back to the District to operate the School.
 In the event this Agreement is terminated pursuant to this section 2, then the parties agree to jointly review the School's performance for the prior school year and negotiate in good faith for educational and professional services as may be needed for the School for the subsequent school year.